 Being watchful among careless persons, awake among those sleeping, the wise man advances like a strong horse, leaving behind him the weakling.

-He who is watchful and has a concentrated mind will attain the highest bliss.
+He who is watchful and has a concentrated mind may attain the highest bliss.
+[Mod]

 The wicked fool . . . will be tormented later on, as if being burnt, by the fruit of such evil deeds of his own.

-Those who are deceitful, brusque, prone to babbling, tricky, insolent and have no self-control, cannot make any progress in following the Doctrine declared by the All-Enlightened One.
+Those who are deceitful, brusque, prone to babbling, tricky, insolent and have no self-control, cannot make any progress [without difficulty] in following the Doctrine declared by the All-Enlightened One.

-He who has forbearance brings benefit to others as well as to himself.
-He is also treading on the path to.
+He who has forbearance could chance to bring benefit to others as well as to himself.
+[Mod]

-He who is endowed with forbearance is called the real follower of the Buddha.
-He is said to revere the Buddha with the highest kind of worship.
+He who is endowed with [the right sort of] forbearance is called the real follower of the Buddha.

 A well-directed mind makes a man better than his parents or relatives can do to him.

-An immoral person may not have a miserable existence, if, after being instructed, he follows the law of Righteousnees.
+An immoral person may not have a miserable existence if, after being instructed, he follows the law of Righteousness.

-Those who do not cheat nor is given to frivolous talk, who is wise, not brusque, and who is well-poised, will make rapid progress in the doctrine promulgated by the All-Enlighened One.
+Those who do not cheat nor are given to frivolous talk, who are wise, not brusque, and who are well-poised, may make rapid progress in the doctrine promulgated by the All-Enlighened One.
+[Modifided, as the methods learnt and practiced determine much, says Buddha too, in the Bhumija Sutta]

 A shipwrecked person who clings to a scrap of wood alone at sea is in for drowning. *